 In addition to being uncomfortable for your dog, fleas are also the leading cause of tapeworm, a parasite whose larvae is carried by fleas.
 Ticks can transmit Lyme disease, Rocky Mountain Spotted Fever, Ehrlichiosis, Anaplasmosis, and other serious conditions.
 (Read more about tick-borne diseases from the AKC Canine Health Foundation.)

 Dr. Andrea Tu of Park East Animal Hospital in New York City recommends regularly running a flea comb throughout your dog’s coat to check for fleas.
 Also, be on the watch for “flea dirt,” little black specks usually found on a dog’s belly or around the tail.
-Vacuuming the home and spraying flea and tick insecticides on shaded areas in the yard can also be useful in keeping any potential flea problems at bay.
-Some people prefer the more “natural” option of using nematodes, an organism that feeds on flea larvae, on their yards.
+Vacuuming the home and spraying flea and tick yard treatments on shaded areas in the yard can also be useful in keeping any potential flea problems at bay.
+Some people prefer the more “natural” options of using nematodes (an organism that feeds on flea larvae) or diatomaceous earth on their yards.
+Other popular plant-based yard pest control products use essential oils as a deterrent.

 After visiting woody areas or spending a lot of time outdoors, give your dog a tick check, looking him over for any embedded parasites.
-If you spot a tick on your pet, carefully remove the tick from your dog and contact your vet in case further treatment or testing is necessary.
+If you spot a tick on your pet, carefully remove the tick from your dog, preferably with a specialized tick-removal tool, and contact your vet in case further treatment or testing is necessary.

 How to Prevent Flea and Tick Infestations